GoVanguard/legion/README.md

    ```

 Linux with Remote X11:
- - Assumes Docker and X11 are installed and setup
+ - Assumes Docker and X11 are installed and setup.
  - Replace X.X.X.X with the IP of the remote running X11.
  - Within Terminal:
    ```